RealExpensiveItems/Ji-s-little-friend/README.md

 ## Usage

-> No API provided by this module so far
+> No API provided by this module
+- This module need the currently displayed item's name, image url, seller info and type of product

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

 - Node 6.13.0
+- MySql

 ## Development